64kramsystem/saveriomiroddi.github.io/_posts/2018-06-28-Using-scripts-in-any-language-for-bash-zsh-tab-completion.md

   end
 ```

-Note that we're (likely) duplicating the option parsing - both the tab completion script, and the script itself, need to parse the options.
+Note that we're (likely) duplicating the option parsing: both the tab completion script and the program need to parse the options.
-However, the tab completion script has trivial code - it doesn't act on options; it only parses and consumes them.
-For this reason, this solution can be considered acceptable.
+However, the tab completion script has trivial logic: it doesn't act on options, instead, it only parses and consumes them; for this reason, this solution can be considered acceptable.

 For parsing, here we use the `getoptlong` library.
-The Ruby standard library provides both this, and `optparse`; in this context, they're both equivalent.
+The Ruby standard library provides both `getoptlong` and `optparse`; in this context, they're both equivalent.

 For more information on option parsing, refer to the [getoptlong](https://docs.ruby-lang.org/en/2.5.0/OptionParser.html) and/or [optparse](https://docs.ruby-lang.org/en/2.5.0/OptionParser.html) library API references.

-Getoptlong will be raise an error and stop consuming tokens if an invalid option is passed by the user.
+Getoptlong will print a message, raise an error and stop consuming tokens if an invalid option is passed by the user.

-After this, we check the number of non-option arguments passed:
+Then, we check the number of non-option arguments passed:

 ```ruby
   def extract_project_name_prefix